Its How we Roll

 From our lightest 6lb to our heaviest 14lb, with grip sizes XXS right through to XXL, there’s a ball to fit every bowler.
 The balls are colour coded by weight, with an engraved letter showing the grip size.
 Your perfect ball should be comfortable to hold and not too tight on the grip, allowing your two middle fingers to be inserted down to the second joint.
 Please take care when picking up and putting down the balls to avoid hurting your lovely little fingers, or back.

 It’s important that you’re able to move freely when bowling, so make sure you wear something comfy.
-Sorry ladies, that means short skirts probably aren’t the best choice!

 This is the name given to the runway area before the start of the lane, and also describes the action you go through just before releasing the ball.